 Nothing we bought cost more than $5.
 We were sorry to be so greedy, when we had to carry that beast of burden load uptown, but we got more records for our money than we ever have.
 Most of the vinyl's in good condition, although some of the jackets are a little roughed up.
 But that's not the point?we're not talking fancy collectibles in polymer bags here, we're talking sheer weight.
 For that, no place we've ever been to can possibly beat Housing Works.
 You can almost feel good about being neurotically packratish when it comes to vinyl: Housing Works donates all of its proceeds to programs for homeless people with AIDS.

 109 Spring St. (Mercer St.)

+Tubular.
 You're damn right we've got fat arms.
 And as much as we lift and curl and flap our arms up and down in obsessive counterclockwise rotations, our fat arms persist.